Home » Wood Guide

 Oak

 Oak comes in a variety of hues, with a unique grain, which makes it one of the more recognizable species.
-A common choice, it has a long history of use around the home.
+A common choice, it has a long history of use around the home – dating back to pre-colonial times and remains every bit as prevalent today as it was then.
 Oak is a mainstay in traditional design, but its versatility allows modern pieces to come to life.

 8109322